 Can’t decide?

-- Basketmaker’s package: One bundle each of Dicky Meadows, Bleu, Dark Dicks, Goldstones, Jagiellonka, Purpurea x daphnoides, Whissender, Americana, Harrison’s B, Jaune de Falaise. $200 for 100 cuttings.
+- Basketmaker’s package: One bundle of 10 each of Dicky Meadows, Bleu, Dark Dicks, Goldstones, Jagiellonka, Purpurea x daphnoides, Whissender, Americana, Harrison’s B, Jaune de Falaise. $200 for 100 cuttings.
+This mix no longer available 3/2025.

-- Color package: One bundle each of Irette, Calliantha, Britzensis, Fransgeel Rood, Natural Red, Golden, Continental Purple, Blue Streak, Blackskin, Flanders Red. $200 for 100 cuttings.
+- Color package: One small bundle of 5 each of Irette, Polish Purple, Calliantha, Farndon, Fransgeel Rood, Natural Red, Continental Purple, Blue Streak, Blackskin, Flanders Red. $100 for 50 cuttings.

 2025 Willow Cuttings Prices: